17 Conditional probability and learning

 Important

 This table has two probability distributions: on the first row, one conditional on \(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\); on the second row, one conditional on \(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\).
-Check that the probabilities on each row indeed sum up to one.
+Check that the probabilities on each row indeed sum up to 1.

 • Marginal probability distribution \(\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso \nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{S}})\) for urgency \(U\):